New to UBC

 Tutorial: Gather required documents

-If you and your family members’ immigration documents (e.g. study permit, or work permit, visitor record, etc.) expires after Immigration, Refugees and Citizenship Canada (IRCC) has received your application to extend your current documents, you will still be considered a temporary resident of Canada until a decision about your application is made.
-This is known as “maintained status” (formerly ‘implied status’).
+If you and your family members applied for your immigration documents (e.g. study permit, or work permit, visitor record, etc.) before they became invalid, then they expire after Immigration, Refugees and Citizenship Canada (IRCC) has received your application to extend your status.
+You will still be considered a temporary resident of Canada until a decision about your application is made.
+This is known as “maintained status” (formerly known as ‘implied status’).

 With maintained status, you may continue studying (and working, if eligible) under the same conditions as long as you remain in Canada.
 You must take action on your health insurance and request a temporary extension of your Medical Services Plan.